la2050/archive/_projects/2016/no-more-suffering-for-las-homeless-kittens.md

   ","Publicity/awareness","Infrastructure
   (building/space/vehicles","Education/training ","Technical infrastructure
   (computers","Community outreach ","Network/relationship support"]
+project_description: >2-
+   We can judge the heart of a man by his treatment of animals,' - Immanuel Kant.
+  This project is to spay or neuter feral cats, give them needed medical care and then socialize them and find them loving homes or place them in managed colonies.
+This improves the quality of communities who are overrun with homeless felines and gives the kitties a chance at a healthy life.
 project_impact: '["Resilient communities"]'
 project_proposal_best_place: >-
   Our communities are overrun with unwanted cats.
 Thanks to the ASPCA, residents